-- Pay for Performance - Above-Target Annual Incentive Payouts Only When We Outperform Our Peer Benchmarks - Long-Term Incentives Focused on Performance - Cap on Annual Bonuses and Performance-Based Long-Term Incentive Share Payouts - Compensation Elements Benchmarked at Market Median - Annual Peer Group Review - Independent Consultant Reports Directly to Compensation Committee - Double Trigger Provisions for Change in Control - No Individual Change in Control Agreements - No Excise Tax Gross-ups for Payments Received Upon Termination After a Change in Control - No Hedging or Pledging of Company Stock - Dividends Paid Upon Vesting - Recoupment Policy on Cash and Equity Incentive Compensation Payments - Stock Ownership Guidelines and Stock Holding Requirements - Regular Risk Assessments Performed - No Employment Contracts for CEO or other NEOs
+- Pay for Performance - Above-Target Annual Incentive Payouts Only When We Outperform Our Peer Benchmarks - Long-Term Incentives Focused on Performance - Cap on Annual Bonuses and RPSR Payouts - · Compensation Elements Benchmarked at Market Median - Annual Peer Group Review - Independent Consultant Reports Directly to Compensation Committee - No Individual Change in Control Agreements - LTIP Double Trigger Provisions for Change in Control - No Excise Tax Gross-ups for Payments Received Upon Termination After a Change in Control - No Hedging or Pledging of Company Stock - Dividends Paid Upon Vesting of Equity Awards - Recoupment Policy on Cash and Equity Incentive Compensation Payments

+- Stock Ownership Guidelines and Stock Holding Requirements - Regular Risk Assessments Performed - .
+No Employment Contracts for CEO or Other NFOs.

-2019 Performance Highlights
+2020 Performance Highlights

-We continued to generate strong financial results in 2019, including higher sales, operating income, segment operating income, cash provided by operating activities and free cash flow.
-2019 diluted earnings per share were \$13.22 and 2019 mark-to-market (MTM)-adjusted diluted earnings per share were \$21.21.
-Our strong cash generation allowed us to invest \$1.3 billion in our business and return approximately \$1.6 billion to our shareholders through share repurchases and dividends.
+We continued to generate strong financial results in 2020, including higher sales, operating income, segment operating income, cash provided by operating activities and adjusted free cash flow.
+2020 diluted earnings per share were \$19.03 and 2020 mark-to-market (MTM) adjusted diluted earnings per share were \$23.65.
+Our strong cash generation allowed us to invest \$1.4B in our business and return approximately \$1.4B to our shareholders through share repurchases and dividends.
+Throughout 2020, management and the Committee closely monitored the COVID-19-related impacts on our financial results.
+Our financial results were not significantly impacted and the performance results reflect the comparison to our peers.